Osawele/Osawele/README.md

 This is a brief about yours truely!
 I write and rewrite these words like they are my biography (and they technically are 🤷🏽‍♂️) on the 10th day of 2025's February.
 My full name as given to me by my Papa is <u>**Isioma Emmanuel Osawele**</u>.
 I am told I came to life mid third quarter, about 25 autumnal equinox seasons ago.
 Ok, lets skip some 22 years.
-They're boring formation years. 🥱
+They're boring formative years. 🥱

 Yeah! recently, I've bagged a BSc in Industrial Physics as a scientific researcher.
 You can look up an example of my research work [here](https://journals.nipes.org/index.php/jmsc/article/view/657/650). ✌🏾